JEB's Duro Custom Fountain Pen - in Brown Ice Acrylic.

 The JEB's Duro doesn't allow (or require) many upgrades or options.
 But you could use your imagination and change up the color combination.
 Maybe swap out the black for another solid color, or really change it up and make the entire pen from the same material.
 An easy upgrade would be changing up the stock C/C inking system for a button filler.
 Since the pen uses a threaded blind cap on the barrel for the band, the pen is prepped for the upgrade.
 You could also upgrade the stock steel nib with a 14k or 18k gold nib to make it really special.

-I also offer a variety of hand-made Pen Props and Pen Buttons.
-You can order a Pen Prop in a material to match your pen, or any one of the wooden styles made in a variety of stained or dyed colors.
+I also offer a variety of hand-made Pen Props and Pen Buttons, and Cuff-Links and Button Covers.
+You can order a Pen Prop in the same material to match your pen, or any one of the wooden styles made in a variety of stained or dyed colors.
 The Pen Buttons are available for any of the clipless pens.
+The Cuff-links and Button Covers can also be ordered to match your pen.
+I have a variety of styles and finishes in the Cuff-links.
+The Button Covers are available in gold and nickel.

 About this Material: